George Frederic Watts

 This portraitback to top

-On 2 July, the 10th Earl of Wemyss and March, lifelong friend and patron, whom Watts had met in Italy in 1843, instructed sculptor Henry Poole to have casts taken of the artists head and hands, and under the supervision of sculptor Alexander Fisher the task was entrusted to a plasterman named Cantoni, whose first name is not known; he may have specialized in death masks, or assisted with the latest amendments to Physical Energy alongside Fisher.
+On 2 July, the 10th Earl of Wemyss and March, lifelong friend and patron, whom Watts had met in Italy in 1843, instructed sculptor Henry Poole to have casts taken of the artist’s head and hands, and under the supervision of sculptor Alexander Fisher the task was entrusted to a plasterman named Enrico Cantoni; he may have specialized in death masks, or assisted with the latest amendments to Physical Energy alongside Fisher.
 The following day the body lay in state in the studio, and on 4 July was taken to Brookwood Cemetery for cremation.

 Dr Jan Marsh

 1) Mary Seton Watts Diary, 16–17 June 1904; quoted Gould 2004, p.354.

 2) Mary Seton Watts Diary, 19 June 1904; quoted Gould 2004, p.355.